US drilling approvals increase despite Biden climate pledge - News Break

 New Mexico and Wyoming had the largest number of approvals.
 Montana, Colorado and Utah had hundreds each.

-Biden campaigned last year on pledges to to rein in climate-changing emissions.
+Biden campaigned last year on pledges to end new drilling on federal lands to rein in climate-changing emissions.
 His pick to oversee those lands, Interior Secretary Deb Haaland, adamantly opposed drilling on federal lands while in Congress and co-sponsored the liberal Green New Deal.

-But the steps taken by the administration to date on fossil fuels are more modest, including a temporary on federal lands that , blocked petroleum sales in and from Canada.
+But the steps taken by the administration to date on fossil fuels are more modest, including a temporary suspension on new oil and gas leases on federal lands that a judge blocked last month, blocked petroleum sales in the Arctic National Wildlife Refuge (ANWR) and cancellation of the Keystone XL oil pipeline from Canada.

 Because vast fossil fuel reserves already are under lease, those actions did nothing to slow drilling on public lands and waters that account for about a quarter of U.S. oil production.